 I’ve recently had the opportunity to work with NCSC (National Cyber Security Centre) a part of GCHQ (Government Communication Headquarters) on the common passwords and the security risks.

-It is a fairly complex script that is run in Windows Powershell to search the active directory back bones to see how many users are running a “common” password from the list of top 10,000 passwords.
-If 1 or more results are found you have the opportunity to tweak the script (with 1 line of code) to display the user accounts that have these effectively – weak passwords on your network. – Of course this script needs to be run by a user of “Domain Admin” role.
+It is a fairly complex script that is run in Windows Powershell to search the active directory backbones to see how many users are running a “common” password from the list of top 10,000 passwords.
+If one or more results are found you have the opportunity to tweak the script (with 1 line of code) to display the user accounts that have these weak passwords on your network.

 Some top security tips for your network & users: